wp-plugins/calculated-fields-form/README.txt

 == Upgrade Notice ==

+= 1.0.33 =
+* Corrects the location of the tooltips.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.32 =
 * Modifies all templates to adjust the slider control.

-Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
-Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.31 =
 * Includes a new predefined Layout.